Royal Institute of European Studies: Silver Medal

-The Silver Medal has been awarded to José María Aznar, Boutros Boutros-Ghali, José Manuel Durão Barroso, Manuel Fraga, Rodrigo Rato, Pedro Solbes, Jaime Mayor Oreja, Loyola de Palacio, Javier Solana, René-Jean Dupuy and Javier Elorza, among others.
+The Silver Medal has been awarded to José María Aznar, Boutros Boutros-Ghali, José Manuel Barroso, Manuel Fraga, Rodrigo Rato, Pedro Solbes, Jaime Mayor Oreja, Loyola de Palacio, Javier Solana, René-Jean Dupuy and Javier Elorza, among others.
 Institutions may also be awarded as the Hague Academy of International Law.

 Gold Medal

-The Gold Medal has been awarded to Juan Carlos I, to Felipe González, and to José Manuel Durão Barroso, President European Commission.
+The Gold Medal has been awarded to Juan Carlos I, to Felipe González, and to José Manuel Barroso, President of the European Commission.